anthony-aylward/ctr-med-prog/README.md

 # Center for Medical Progress and UCSD

 On May 14, 2019 the anti-abortion nonprofit [Center for Medical Progress](https://en.wikipedia.org/wiki/Center_for_Medical_Progress) (CMP) published a [tweet](https://twitter.com/CtrMedProgress/status/1128473861387902977) with a link to a PDF containing an email conversation between CMP and a scientist at a UCSD genetics and genomics lab.
+The text of the PDF includes the names of UCSD researchers and the address of a UCSD research building.
 The tweet
 claims:

 ![tweet](figure/tweet.png)